 Inverter installation

-- It must be installed in accessible and reasonably flat areas that are rather clean, out of direct sunlight, away from fire and smoke, and have suitable ventilation.
+- Inverters, like all electric system components, should be installed in accessible and reasonably flat areas that are rather clean, out of direct sunlight, away from fire and smoke, and have suitable ventilation.

-- Always keep the inverter dry, away from rain or moisture.
+- Always keep the inverter dry.
+It is very important to protect its space from rain or moisture.

-- The leads have an appropriate size and must be kept to a minimum practical length to avoid the voltage drop and overheating.
+- The leads of an inverter have an appropriate size and must be kept to a minimum practical length to avoid voltage drop and overheating.

 - For the best performance, other surfaces or objects should be at least 250 mm far away from the ventilation openings.